versatica/mediasoup/doc/RoomOverview.md

 Valid media codecs are inserted into a `RtpCapabilities` object.
 Once done, supported RTP header extensions and supported FEC mechanisms (loaded from [lib/supportedRtpCapabilities.js](../lib/supportedRtpCapabilities.js)) are also included into the `RtpCapabilities` object.

-*TODO:* I'm evaluating whether mediasoup supported RTP capabilities should incudle the full list of supported codecs (including their supported RTCP feedbacks).
+*TODO:* I'm evaluating whether mediasoup supported RTP capabilities should include the full list of supported codecs (including their supported RTCP feedbacks).
 I think I'll go that way around.
+Yes, I'll do that.

 And the room is done.